AKROGIS/NP_Places_Sync/workflow.md

             'geometry : <esri JSON geometry object>
         }
     }
+`requestor` will be used by the AKR staff to contact the requestor should a conversation be warranted.
+An email would be good, but other values may work as well provided the meaning is understood.
+The string or object (converted to a JSON string) is limited to 255 characters.
 `feature` does not require all the attributes shown.
 When the operation is `delete` only an `AKR_Feature_Id` is required.
 `cancel` requires the id (AKR or NP Places) provided with the original request.